krishna9358/pdf-extractor-assignment/README.md

     ```
     pip install -r requirements.txt
     ```
 2. Place your invoice PDFs in the `data` directory.
+Create `data` directory and inside it create two more directory named as `train` and `test`.

 3. Run the script:
     ```